 Failing a driving test is one of those experiences you never forget.
 Getting to the end of the test only to hear the examiner utter the dreaded words: “I’m sorry but you haven’t passed”.
-You’re handed a copy of your test report (DL25) showing the faults recorded that will help you understand where you went wrong.
-What you may not know is that the information on your sheet is added to a huge database by the DVSA of all faults recorded on all tests.
+You’re sent a copy of your test report showing the faults recorded that will help you understand where you went wrong.
+What you may not know is that the information on your email is added to a huge database by the DVSA of all faults recorded on all tests.
 Training Mentor contacted DVSA to ask them to provide us with the Top 10 reasons for HGV driving test fails.
 We were kindly provided with the statistics for all C & CE tests between 1st October 2017 and 30 September 2018.

 In this article we count down these problem areas, explain a bit more about how they are caused and provide the vital statistic – how many tests were actually failed for each type of fault.